In Thyroid Patients Canada, our growing organization features two Facebook groups.

 You can have all sorts of skills and character traits, but without the ability to express them, nobody will know and certain talents won’t shine through.

-Moderators aim to be peer mentors who lead by example, demonstrating a mixture of humility alongside well-earned self-confidence in what they really know from experience and/or research.
+Moderators aim to be peer mentors who lead by example, demonstrating a mixture of humility alongside well-earned self-confidence in what they really know from experience and/or reading scientific literature.

 The word “peer” is the key.
-None of us are doctors, and we won’t ever forget that.
-This awareness keeps us from getting too hierarchical in the way we write, as if we are the staff and others are the customers.
+None of our moderators are doctors, and we won’t ever forget that.
+This awareness keeps us from getting too hierarchical in the way we write.

-Hierarchy can also foster laziness among non-moderators and an attitude of peers expecting too much in the way of tips and help.
-We should all be able to offer tips and support.
-The old adage about “teach a person to fish” applies here.
-We’re here not to serve fish at a restaurant, but to help us all learn how to fish.
+Hierarchy can foster laziness among non-moderators and an attitude of peers expecting too much in the way of tips and help.
+We should all be able to offer each other tips and support, and moderators act as good examples of peer-educators and peer-advisors.

 Since our organization values science so much, the kind of moderators that join us have an intrinsic curiosity to learn more about thyroid science.